oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-avoid-problems-in-if-statements/rule.md

 ---

 Try to avoid problems in if-statements without curly brackets and just one statement which is written one line below the if-statement.
 Use just one line for such if-statements.
-If you want to add more statements later on and you could forget to add the curly brackets which may cause problems later on.
+If you want to add more statements later on and you could forget to add the curly brackets which may cause problems later on.​

-if (ProductName == null) ProductName = string.Empty; if (ProductVersion == null)
+​if (ProductName == null) ProductName = string.Empty; if (ProductVersion == null)
  ProductVersion = string.Empty; if (StackTrace == null) StackTrace = string.Empty;
-Figure: Bad Example
+​​​Figure: Ba​d Example

 if (ProductName == null)
 {